Organs of the body | Their Locations and Internal Functions

 Liver

-It is located on the right side of the body above the stomach, as seen in the image above.
+It is on the right side of the body above the stomach, as seen in the image above.

 It is an essential organ of metabolism and one of the principal organs in the human body that detoxifies substances.